rovati/noteapp/README.md

 ## What it can do
 Ok, the app is installed.
 But actually... what can it do?<br>

-The app is equipped with a toolbar on the bottom right of the screen, use it to create new notes or to head over to the settings page (a reminder text is showed when no notes exist).
+The app is equipped with a toolbar on the bottom right of the screen, use it to create new notes or to head over to the settings page (a reminder text is shown when no notes exist).
 On the main page you can access the full list of your notes.
 You can open them by tapping their tile or delet them by swiping left on them.
 Moreover, you can pin them at the top of the list by long pressing on them.<br>

 <p align="center">
   <img src="https://github.com/rovati/noteapp/blob/main/resources/readme_imgs/v3-1-0/homescreen_empty.png" width="200" title="Empty Home Page">